Alfresco/gytheio/gytheio-hash-node-javase/README.md

 The `JavaSeAmqpContentHashNodeBootstrap` itself is really just a convenience class to configure and instantiate an AMQP hash node and start it's message listener.

-The `JavaSeContentHashNodeWorker` contains the code which computes a hash of File objects.
+The `JavaSeContentHashNodeWorker` from the `gytheio-hash-worker-javase` dependency is used to compute the hash of File objects.

 Usage
 =====